-How do you optimize your marketing and communication in the wake of a turbulent 2020?
+How do you optimize your marketing and communication for 2021?

-Following our post about COVID-19 from the insights of 10+ retailers, I want to continue paving the way for your retail recovery.
+Following our post about COVID-19 from the insights of 10+ retailers, I want to continue paving the way for your retail recovery in 2021.

 So what’s the good news?

-So when prepping your retail marketing for 2020 and beyond, what are takeaways this year has taught us?
+So when prepping your retail marketing strategy for 2021 and beyond, what are takeaways this year has taught us?

 First, it's important to track changes to the retail climate in terms of: